We must rebuild Salt Lake City’s Water Reclamation Facility.

 Wastewater treatment process.

 The wastewater treatment process used at Salt Lake City’s Water Reclamation Facility is designed to clean wastewater and safely return it to the environment.
-After going through a multi-step process, treated wastewater is discharged into the Northwest Canal, which flows into Farmington Bay and, ultimately, into Great Salt Lake.
+After going through a multi-step process, treated wastewater is discharged into the Northwest Canal, which flows into Farmington Bay and, ultimately, into the Great Salt Lake.
 Biosolids from the process are removed and put to beneficial use for landfill cover and soil fertilization.